stephens-isonishi/food_android_app/README.md

 # Food Classification Android App
-An android app that can recognize food.
+Documentation on different approaches taken with An android app that can recognize food.
 Focus is more on the backend/model.

+## Current status
+Model done.
+App not working properly.
+Looking at other app frameworks at the moment and considering building mostly from scratch.
+Model achieved 97% accuracy with 86% validation accuracy.
+Further optimization may be possible, but is not a priority at the moment.

 ## Summary/TL;DR
 Started with SqueezeNet Model, training went well (around 70% accuracy), but had lots of difficulty in converting the Keras file (h5 file) to a TF Lite file.
-Currently working on Inception V3 transfer learning model.
-For the front-end, found the tutorial "Tensorflow for Poets 2" to be quite smooth and acceptable, and simply replaced the graph.lite and labels.txt files with my own.
+Created a more successful Inception V3 transfer learning model with 97% accuracy.
+For the front-end, found the tutorial "Tensorflow for Poets 2" to be quite smooth and acceptable, replaced the graph.lite and labels.txt files with my own.
+After loading model, app shows very inaccurate results.
+Attempted to check if image from phone was getting cut off in conversion process using TextureView and Bitmap, but debugging was too time-consuming.
+Considering building from scratch.

 ## Background
 It would be useful to have an app that can recognize a variety of different foods through a smartphone app.
 The thought process was, find a food dataset, train a model on it, find an app framework, insert model on it, and voilà.